HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_obs.md

 The multi-scale data assimilation has been implemented for Local Ensemble Transform Kalman Filter(LETKF) filter (`filtertype=5`).

-Definition: Multiscale DA means that the simulation grid and measurement grid are at different scales.
+Definition: Multi-scale DA means that the simulation grid and measurement grid are at different scales.

 Example for multi-scale data assimilation: Using SMAP satellite soil moisture data at 9km resolution and a simulation grid at 1km